-- The total value of Best Start Grant and Best Start Food payments to 31 December 2019 was £21.3 million.
-Of this, £9.1 million was for Pregnancy and Baby Payment, £6.9 million was for Early Learning Payment and £4.2 million was for School Age Payment.
-Of total payments, £1.0 million was for Best Start Foods by the end of December 2019 [Tables 9, 10].
-Some clients will have received multiple types of payment. - At local authority level, the highest total value of payments was made to people in Glasgow City (£3.7 million), North Lanarkshire (£1.7 million) and Fife (£1.6 million) and the lowest to people in Orkney Islands (£39,268), Shetland Islands (£43,663) and Na h-Eileanan Siar (£63,008) [Table 9].
+The total value of Best Start Grant and Best Start Food payments to 30 November 2020 was £46.9 million.
+Of this, £15.7 million was for Pregnancy and Baby Payment, £11.7 million was for Early Learning Payment, £9.8 million was for School Age Payment, and £9.8 million was for Best Start Foods [Table 11, Table 12, Chart 3].
+Some clients will have received multiple types of payment.

+- At local authority level, the highest total value of payments was made to people in Glasgow City at £7.9 million, North Lanarkshire at £3.8 million and Fife at £3.6 million.
+The lowest total value of payments was made to people in Orkney Islands at £90,996, Shetland Islands at £92,979, and Na h-Eileanan Siar at £134,513 [Table 11]. - The total value of Best Start Grant and Best Start Food payments paid in September was approximately £4.2 million, which is the highest monthly total to date.
+The total value of payments decreased to £2.8 million in October and £1.9 million in November. - It is likely that the high volume of decisions made in June, July, and August and an increased focus on approving authorised payments contributed to the increased payment values observed in August and September.
+Further information on the approval and payment process can be found in the background section. - The excerpt below from Table 12 summarises Best Start Grant and Best Start Foods payments by benefit type and financial year.

-Chart 3: Payments issued by Best Start Grant and Best Start Foods payment type to 31 December 2019
+Chart 3: Payments issued by Best Start Grant and Best Start Foods benefit type to 30 November 2020.